Azure/aace/end-to-end-solutions/Luna/Resources/Documentation/luna.ai/end-to-end-tutorial/get-ready.md

 You can run most of the tutorial in any modern OS.
 But since AAD PowerShell module is not supported in .netcore version of Azure PowerShell, you will need a Windows machine with Windows PowerShell installed to deploy Luna service.

 The easiest way to get a Windows Machine is to create a Windows 10 VM in your Azure Subscription.
-You can follow this document to create your Windows 10 VM: [Create a indows Virtual Machine in Azure](https://docs.microsoft.com/en-us/learn/modules/create-windows-virtual-machine-in-azure/).
+You can follow this document to create your Windows 10 VM: [Create a Windows Virtual Machine in Azure](https://docs.microsoft.com/en-us/learn/modules/create-windows-virtual-machine-in-azure/).
 Since we are only going to run a PowerShell script, you can choose the minimum configuration and ignore all advanced settings.
 Make sure you have RDP enabled.

 If Windows PowerShell is not installed on your machine, install it following this [instruction](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-windows-powershell?view=powershell-6).